enw/ebanner/README.md

-banner
+ebanner
 ======
-> an ascii banner for command-line and the web
+> make ascii banners from the command-line

 ## usage
     ebanner [string]